mshmoustafa/FTPY/README.md

 A super-simple, no-frills FTP client for the command line written in Python.
 No `sudo` privileges needed to install or use.
 Works on *Nix and Windows systems.
 Currently requires Python 3.

+## Beta Disclaimer

+This is a very early version of FTPY.
+As such, there are still uncaught exceptions and potential bugs that occur when using FTPY.
+So far in my usage, I haven't encountered any bugs but I have seen a few uncaught exceptions.
+Use at your own risk.

 ## Installation

 Drop `ftpy` into a directory on your path.
 One easy way to do this is by cloning the repository and moving the Python script wherever you want it: